abrazaola/Bilbot/README.md

 docker-compose down
 ```

-To remove the built image for starting from scratch:
+To remove the built image and starting from scratch:
 ```
 docker-compose down
 docker-compose rm